sakshijain009/face_recognition_haar_cascade/README.md

 ```
 python faces_train.py
 ```
-This will create the trained yaml file which will be use for recognition.
+This will create the trained yaml file which will be used for recognition.
 To predict the images run the following command:
 ```
 python face_recognition.py
 ```